 - SAMSHA incorporates child welfare related services as a mandatory component of SUD treatment for all participants who have children that are at risk of entering in or are involved with the child protective services system.

 - ACF and SAMSHA mandate partnerships between local SUD and child welfare providers in any new RFAs that provide services for consumers with children.

 - ACF and SAMSHA work collaboratively to ensure that the issues of families with SUDs are taken into consideration in any efforts for Child Welfare Finance Reform.

-In 2016, Treatment Communities of America (TCA) supported H.R.
-5456, the Family First Prevention Services Act, which incorporated many of the above mentioned recommendations.
-This Act would make tremendous progress in serving families impacted by substance abuse and the child welfare system by allowing federal Title IV–E dollars to be used in a time-limited way for evidence-based services including mental health, substance abuse treatment and parenting programs.
+Treatment Communities of America (TCA) applauds Congress for enacting H.R.
+5456, the Family First Prevention Services Act, which incorporated many of the above mentioned recommendations, as part of the February 2018 budget agreement.
+The Act will make tremendous progress in serving families impacted by substance abuse and the child welfare system by allowing federal Title IV–E dollars to be used in a time-limited way for evidence- based services including mental health, substance abuse treatment and parenting programs.

 TCA looks forward to working with Congress on robust implementation of the Family First Prevention Services Act in 2018 to ensure that parents receive the treatment they need to help keep families together.